Aim Lab is the virtual gym all the kids attend. It wants to be more than that.

 Aim Lab is a free-to-play virtual shooting range in which players — 7 million last month — run point-and-click drills to warm up.
 As far as gyms go, it’s pretty sparse: colorful orbs pop in and move against a default gray background, and players shoot them as an algorithm adjusts the difficulty of the exercise on the fly.
 At the end, players are scored on their performance, giving them a benchmark to measure themselves.

 The app is remarkably simple.
 These days, for gamers at least, it’s also basically everywhere.
 Its ads run on esports broadcasts, and it has become a fixture on the streams of some of the most popular professional players and content creators in the world, which are viewed by millions of fans.
 In late January, Mackey was astonished to find that a sweater his company made in collaboration with the clothing brand Champion had appeared on a GQ list of best new menswear.
-It is astonishing reach for a free product with no apparent monetization.
+It is shocking reach for a free product with no apparent monetization.

 “We make no money, that’s for sure,” Mackey said.
 “One of our investors, straight up, when they led the round, said, I don’t care if [you] ever make money.
 Doesn’t matter.”